BernhardPosselt/bif4-itp/README.rst

  $ sudo mv play-2.0/ /opt
  $ sudo chmod a+x /opt/play-2.0/play
- $ sudo ln -s /opt/play-2.0/play /usr/bin/play
+ $ sudo ln -s /opt/play-2.0/play /usr/local/bin/play

 Generate IDE Project files
 --------------------------

 To generate the project files for your IDE, just cd into the webchat directory and execute the specific commands.
+The play commands have to be used in this directory

 ``Intellij IDEA``::